New York Debt Relief Guide

 Retirement in New York

 New York has the reputation of “If you can make it here, you can make it anywhere.”
 But that doesn’t apply to staying there.
-Retirees are moving out in record numbers, as are many other citizens.
+Retirees and many other citizens are moving out in record numbers.
 The reasons for the move include taxes, crime rates, and weather.
-New York ranks seventh for states with the highest income tax rate and sixth for highest crime rate.
+New York ranks seventh among states with the highest income tax rate and sixth for the highest crime rate.

 Retiring in New York is expensive.
-You’ll need an average of $1,400,000 to retire comfortably, but the average retirement savings is only $362,468.
+You’ll need an average of $1,400,000 to retire comfortably, but the average retirement savings is only $382,027.
 Other states offer a much lower tax structure, less expensive housing, and a better climate.
-The average New Yorker retires at age 64, leaving plenty of time to enjoy life.
-About 21% of retirees rely upon Social Security for at least 90% of their income.
+The average New Yorker retires at age 64.

 Average New York insurance premiums

 New Yorkers have reasonable rates when they need to protect their homes and vehicles but more expensive health insurance.
 New York is a no-fault state for auto insurance.
-The average driver has an auto insurance premium of $1,163 per year.
+The average driver has an auto insurance premium of $1,511 per year – 42% higher than the national average.

-Homeowner’s insurance rates are reasonable as well; the average New Yorker’s homeowner’s insurance premium is $1,262 per year.
+Homeowner’s insurance rates are also reasonable.
+The average New Yorker’s homeowner’s insurance premium is $1,715 annually.

-Health insurance premiums are high compared to national averages.
-The annual health insurance premium in New York is $8,413.
+Health insurance premiums in New York are high compared to national averages.
+The annual premium is $8,413.

 Helpful resources for New Yorkers facing hardship